DaveyJH/ci-portfolio-four/README.md

 site, bar some initial conceptual ideas from a long time ago.
 Working full time and then continuing to work with this site has meant I have worked very long hours.
 Considering the circumstances, I am very happy with the outcome.
-I learned a lot about django from their documentation and would like to explore it further when I have less time pressure.
+I learned a lot about Django from their documentation and would like to explore it further when I have less time pressure.

 With regard to the agile process, I worked in the best way I could without